 Description of Business.
 A. H. Belo Corporation and subsidiaries are referred to collectively herein as "A. H. Belo" or the "Company."
 The Company, headquartered in Dallas, Texas, is the leading local news and information publishing company in Texas.
-The Company has commercial printing, distribution and direct mail capabilities, as well as a presence in emerging media and digital marketing.
-While focusing on extending the Company's media platforms, A. H. Belo delivers news and information in innovative ways to a broad range of audiences with diverse interests and lifestyles.
+The Company has a growing presence in emerging media and digital marketing, and maintains capabilities related to commercial printing, distribution and direct mail.
+A. H. Belo delivers news and information in innovative ways to a broad range of audiences with diverse interests and lifestyles.